 The Germans were no longer prepared to give ground, and an attack by the 85th Division was held for three days by elements of no less than four German divisions.
 In the period 10/15 October the weather improved considerably and, again taken under heavy artillery and air attack, the Germans were forced back from Livergnano, which they evacuated late on 14 October.

 The losses of each side had been heavy, but while the US II Corps was finding it acutely difficult to find reinforcements, the Germans seemed to be able still to find the troops to fill the gaps.
-Elements of the 29th Panzergrenadierdivision had been identified north of Livergnano, and the volume of German artillery fire had now doubled since the beginning of the month.
+Elements of the 29th Panzergrenadierdivision had been identified to the north of Livergnano, and the volume of German artillery fire had now doubled since the beginning of the month.
 Much of the credit for this must go to von Senger und Etterlin who, during the temporary illness of Lemelsen, had been brought in to command the 14th Army on 15 October for about a week.
 During this time he succeeded in co-ordinating the defensive fire on the vital sector opposite Bologna and moved in further reserves from his own corps.
 Much of the German artillery was now concentrating on the US supply line up Highway 65, and both here and west of the road the US offensive had now been halted by the determined resistance of the 16th SS Panzergrenadierdivision and 29th Panzergrenadierdivision.

 The XIII Corps now assumed responsibility for more ground on the right flank to relieve the 88th Division for an assault on Monte Grande, which had been decided in an attempt to widen the salient east of Highway 65.
 With the assistance of 158 fighter-bomber sorties and 8,100 rounds of artillery fire, this feature was captured by dawn on 20 October, one full day before its fall had been expected.